onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 `pkexec` is part of the PolicyKit package and it is used to execute commands as another user.
 Typically with root privileges.
 By using `/bin/sh` with `sudo` target may deploy a shell with root privileges.

 YESSS !!!!

+By using this method, I gained root access and obtained the final flag from the same directory.
 Reach out the PoC of the `binary exploitation`.

 ![[TryHackMe/Lianyu/images/33.png]]